 Prescription pain relievers have become a serious crisis among Americans in the last 20 years.
-Padma Sripada, MD, a board-certified internal medicine specialist, at Columbia Internal Medicine in Castleton, New York, serving East Greenbush and surrounding areas, provides Suboxone treatment for opioid addiction management.
+Padma Sripada, MD, a board-certified internal medicine specialist, at Columbia Internal Medicine in Castleton, New York, serving East Greenbush, Valatie, and surrounding areas, provides Suboxone treatment for opioid addiction management.
 Suboxone is a medication that helps reduce the symptoms of opioid addiction and withdrawal, and it is often the first step in an addiction treatment program.
 If you or a family member need help overcoming an opioid addiction with prescription Suboxone, call to schedule a consultation or book an appointment online.

 Suboxone is a combination of two different drugs: buprenorphine and naloxone.
 These two drugs work together to gradually diminish the opioid dose to help you transition from a stronger opioid.
 It offers a safe, FDA-approved way for you to gradually wean off an opioid medication while minimizing negative withdrawal symptoms.

 Since an opioid addiction is such a strong dependence, gradually alleviating the addiction with Suboxone is one of the safest ways to dilute your craving.

 Opioids contain an agonist which activates receptors in your brain and causes a dependency.
 Rather than block those receptors altogether, Suboxone contains buprenorphine — partial agonists — which reduce the effects on the receptors in your brain rather than shutting them down all at once.
 This is a safer way to reduce your dependence on opioids rather than attempting to quit cold turkey.

 Since Suboxone only partially triggers the receptors in your brain, the effects of the “highs” from the drug are much lower in comparison to the actual opioids, or full agonists.